flowroute/flowroute-numbers-php/README.md

 The `listAreaAndExchange` method allows you to retrieve a list of every NPANXX (area code and exchange) combination available in Flowroute's phone number inventory.

 #####Usage
-Add the following lines to your PHP file:

 	$response = $pnc->listAreaAndExchange();
 	print_r($response);

->**Note:** `$response` can be any name of your choosing, and of any length, but the name you choose must be used consistently within the PHP file.

 The method takes the following parameters:

 | Parameter | Required |Type| Description                                                         |